RayanMasri/Taba/README.md

 - Drag and drop from tab to tab within session
 - Merging sessions
 - JSX
+- Reference rendered elements using class names in a class array
+- Nested attributes
+- Sort sessions by favorite immediately

 Things to fix:
 - When reloading an existing Taba tab retain scroll value